-How PRP and Stem Cells Helped William get back on his Mountain Bike
+How PRP and biologics therapy Helped William get back on his Mountain Bike

 William Shockley has had a lot going on during the past decade: births of two children, transition out of the U.S. Navy, and a lot of back pain.

 An operations technician at an Arizona Public Service Electric Company power plant, Shockley, 33, first injured three Lumbar discs, the lowest discs, in his back sometime during his Navy service aboard a submarine a decade ago.
 “Initially, I hurt it a long time ago,” Shockley says.
 “And I didn’t have too many problems unless I was bending.”

 Moving to Arizona in 2012 after completing his Navy service, Shockley and his wife welcomed a son in June 2013, to go along with a daughter born four years before.
 And young kids meant Shockley couldn’t escape the need to bend; at least some of the time.
 “I went to the store with my daughter,” Shockley recalls, “and I felt a sharp pain.”